schwallergroup/choriso-models/README.md

 ```
 In ``<model>/<dataset_name>/results/`` you can find the predictions (**all_results.csv**) as well as the sustainability evaluation.

+## 🤖 Batch submission
 Assuming you have the choriso splits in data/ and have a slurm system available, the whole benchmarking study can be submitted using
 ```
 ./run_benchmark.sh
 ```
-This loops over specified models and dataset to submit jobs to your gpu cluster.
+This loops over specified models and dataset to submit jobs to your GPU cluster.
 You can modify this file to take in your datasets for automatic benchmarking.
-Changes to the submission settings can be made in ```run_main.sh```.
+Submission settings can be changed in ```run_main.sh```.

+## 🌳 Sustainability assessment
+We use the [eco2AI](https://github.com/sb-ai-lab/Eco2AI) tool to track carbon emissions and compute power.
+⚠️ Be aware that eco2AI tracks **all** GPU emissions from your system.
+If your system has more than 1 GPUs and you run your code on only one of them, the reported GPU emissions for your run might be faulty (see this [issue](https://github.com/sb-ai-lab/Eco2AI/issues/11)).
+For this reason, we used a remote slurm system to request single GPUs that are then tracked correctly.